 Scientific group from the Faculty of Information Technologies from Latvia University of Life Sciences and Technologies has more than 10 years scientific and industrial experience in the IT sector working on enterprise level solutions.
 Group has implemented different IT solutions in different scientific projects in various agricultural and multi-discipline fields.
 Group previously focused on design and implementation of automated systems for data processing and analysis.
 In this new project, HIVEOPOLIS, our main task is to provide information for futuristic bee colonies about the environmental conditions.
 As well communication mechanisms between colonies will be developed.

-Olvija is Researcher.
+Olvija is a researcher.

-Vitalijs is Senior Researcher and
+Vitalijs is a senior researcher and

-Armands is Senior Researcher and
+Armands is a senior researcher and

 Humboldt-Universität zu Berlin (UBER) DEU